tliao5/ALDControl/README.md

 # Notes
 Logging/Plotting:

-    Logging occurs every 0.5s when the log_controller gathers data and log records from various parts of the program The main plot shows Pressure vs. Samples, not quite Pressure vs. Time
+    - Logging occurs every 0.5s when the log_controller gathers data and log records from various parts of the program
+    - The main plot shows Pressure vs. Samples, not quite Pressure vs. Time

 Timers:

     - Two timers are active during a run: the main thread's elapsed time and the aldRun thread's elapsed time.
 These are synchronized manually but may be updated in the future.

 Threads:

-    app.py is the main thread
+    - app.py is the main thread
-    Additional threads include:
+    - Additional threads include:
         – ALD run thread (ald_controller)
         – Heater duty cycle threads (temp_controller)
         - Logging thread (log_controller)
-    Thread communicate mostly via python queue.Queue() objects
+    - Thread communicate mostly via python queue.Queue() objects

 Tkinter .after() Events:

-    ald_panel.update_progress_bar()
+    - ald_panel.update_progress_bar()
         – Updates every ~900ms to control the run timer in the main thread.

 Shutdown:
-    All threads and tasks should close automatically when the program is terminated, but this may take some time.
+    - All threads and tasks should close automatically when the program is terminated, but this may take some time.
 Often the window will show "Not Responding" while waiting for a particular thread to close

 Planned Features:
-    Performance improvements to enhance display smoothness and reduce latency.
+    - Performance improvements to enhance display smoothness and reduce latency.
-    De-spaghettification of various controllers
+    - "De-spaghettification" of various controllers for an easier modification process

 # Function and Class Overview
     app.py – Main Program
 Purpose: